zddhub/opensse/README.md

 Interesting demo
 ================

-*Note:* The below demos are *NOT* supported by OpenSSE, but I think there are in the same field.
-And I am very interested them, so list here:
+*Note:* The below demos are **NOT** powered by OpenSSE, but I think they share the same field.
+And also I am very interested in them, so list here:

 - [AutoDraw](https://www.autodraw.com/)
 - [QuickDraw](https://quickdraw.withgoogle.com/)